dave-ruest/Bookmind/README.md

 ## Fetch Book Detail Prototype

 The second version adds book detail lookup.
 As the user scans possible ISBNs the app will request details in the background.
 If details for the scanned ISBN are available on openlibrary, the app will display the book title.
-Next version will fetch authors and cover art, then on to persistence.
+Stage 2b fetches authors.
+Stage 2c will fetch cover art, then on to persistence.

 ## ISBN Bar Code Scan Prototype